Title: One Hundred Sixty Acres and a Stitch-and-Bitch Quilt (Challenge 13)

 "People sure do appreciate our efforts," John said later that night, sitting by Rodney's bedside and nursing a bottle of whiskey while Rodney noisily ate a bowl of stew.

 "I got that idea when they stowed me in the honeymoon suite," Rodney said, gesturing up at the four-poster bed and the fancy dresser against the furthest wall.
-"I'd forgotten what it was like to sleep on a mattress that's not filled with straw."
+"I'd forgotten what it was like to sleep on a mattress that's not

 "Oh, you don't quite know the half of it," John said, throwing back a shot of whiskey and pouring another.
 "They've made Teyla the law."